 - From the Image menu, choose Image Size.
 The Image Size dialog box is displayed:-

 - Make sure the units you have selected are pixels (see above).

-- Ensure that your image fits within the 1400 x 1050 boundary.
+- Ensure that your image fits within the 1600 x 1200 boundaries.
 Note that the resolution does not need to be changed, as it is the pixel resolution that is important.
 Click OK to resize your image.

-How to create a JPEG file in Adobe Photoshop
+How to create a JPG file in Adobe Photoshop

 Saving the Image